plutov/google-home-k8s/README.md

 # Google Home Action to communicate with Kubernetes

-This project allows you to connect your Google Home to your Kubernetes (only GKE for now) cluster and control it via voice commands.
-It's not a public Google Home Action, since you have to configure GKE access manually.
+This project allows you to connect your Google Home to your Kubernetes cluster and control it via voice commands.
+It's not a public Google Home Action, since you have to configure Kubernetes access manually for your cluster.

 This repository contains Dialogflow configuration as well, which can be imported into existing project.
 It can be customized later.